RVAGameJams/learn2love/pages/01-01-interactive-coding.md

 - Try typing different modulo operations in and guessing what the answer will be.
 - Try using negative numbers (`-3 + -2`).
 - Try using a set of parenthesis inside another set of parenthesis.
 Does it behave as you expect?
+- After running through all the exercises press the 'up' key in the REPL.
+What happens and how can this speed up your work?